-Total high risk assets increased \$4.3 million, or 602.5%, to \$5.1 million at December 31, 2021 compared with yearend 2020.
-Contributing to the increase in our high risk assets was a loan complex in which the borrower filed bankruptcy due to adverse financial conditions and was unable to make scheduled payments.
+Total high risk assets increased \$6.1 million, or 120.8%, to \$11.2 million at December 31, 2022 compared with year-end 2021.
+Contributing to the increase in our high risk assets were loans to borrowers adversely impacted by commodity price volatility and higher farm input costs in the current agricultural environment and borrowers who were adversely impacted due to stress in the general economy.

 Nonaccrual loans represent all loans where there is a reasonable doubt as to collection of all principal and/or interest.
-Nonaccrual volume increased \$4.9 million compared with December 31, 2020 and December 31, 2019, due to financial stress that certain customers experienced.
-One customer in the cow/calf industry comprises approximately 86% of the total nonaccrual volume.
+Nonaccrual volume increased \$5.6 million compared with December 31, 2021 due to financial stress that certain customers experienced, and increased \$10.5 million compared with December 31, 2020.
+Contributing to the increase was a loan complex in which the borrower filed bankruptcy in 2021 due to adverse financial conditions and was unable to make scheduled payments.
+This was further increased by a second complex experiencing financial stress and was unable to make their payments in 2022.
+These two customers make up over 70% of our total nonaccrual volume.
+The commodities for both customers are beef related.
 The following table provides additional information on nonaccrual loans as of December 31 for the last three fiscal years.

-(dollars in thousands) 2021 2020 2019 Nonaccrual loans current as to principal and interest \$ 490 \$ 2 \$ 53 Restructured loans in nonaccrual status \$ 1 \$ 2 \$ -
+(dollars in thousands) 2022 2021 020 Nonaccrual loans current as to principal and interest \$ 4,891 \$ 490 \$ 2 Restructured loans in nonaccrual status \$ 3,907 \$ 1 \$ 2